TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 call your queries without further instantiation.
 Be aware to clone your object or resetting the query parts to prevent side effects in case of multiple usages.

-This method of injecting Objects does also work with e.g. extension configurations or TypoScript settings.
+This method of injecting objects does also work, for example, with extension configurations and with TypoScript settings.

 Public